Stagyrite/screemer/README.md

 # Screemer

-Screemer is a beginning of something that should end as a [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language") documentation project.

-## Examples

 I speak [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language"), a prototype of a stream-based programming language.

-### Speaking Streem

-#### ./streem *.strm
+Screemer is a set of example programs in [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language") programming language. a beginning of something that should end as a [Streem](https://github.com/matz/streem "matz/streem: prototype of stream based programming language") documentation project.

+## The Examples

-Run the examples with Docker.
+Run the examples with Docker to speak Streem.

 ```shell
 git clone https://github.com/Stagyrite/speakingstreem.git